NordicSoft/landing_page_jekyll/_i18n/en/_pages/services.md

       </div>
       <div class="who-are-we">
         <p>
-          We integrate intelligent design with functionality and technology to build world-class digital products that accentuate user experiences.
+          We use our top-level expertise to build unique and reliable software development solutions that accentuate user experiences.
         </p>
       </div>
     </div>